dsor-isr/bluerov/README.md

 catkin build
 ```

-## Simulate the a vehicle and scenario w/ Gazebo
+## Simulate the vehicle and scenario w/ Gazebo

 To start, we want to first create and simulate the scenario for the vehicle, via the following command